lycaoduong/ohlabs_pam_segmentation_unet/README.md

-## Skin and Blood Vessels Segmentation in Photoacoustic Imaging based on Deep Learning
+## Full-view in vivo Skin and Blood Vessels Segmentation in Photoacoustic Imaging based on Deep Learning

 # **Libraries Requirement**
 This project depends on the following libraries: